prestonharberts/fedora-40-configuration/docs/firefox.md

 	- Playback quality
 		- Automatically select a playback quality
 			- Videos: Use one resolution less than monitor resolution (max 1080p)
-			- Playlists: Same as above
+			- Playlists: Use one resolution less than monitor resolution (max 1080p)
 			- Select a different playback quality when entering the full screen mode: On
 				- Videos (full screen): 2160p 4K
 				- Playlists (full screen): 2160p 4K